Edgecumbe’s Primary Colours® Model of Leadership

 What is the Primary Colours® Model of Leadership?

 The Primary Colours® Model is Edgecumbe’s proprietary model of leadership.
 Developed over 25 years of research led by Edgecumbe founder Professor David Pendleton, it defines the tasks leaders must perform in order to create the conditions for sustained success.
-By mapping the three domains in which leaders work – the strategic, operational and interpersonal domains – it provides a simple, memorable and actionable description of WHAT leaders need to do.

 Over 100 years of research suggests that WHAT leaders do is consistent across geographies, industries, organisations and functions.
 However, HOW leaders need to work varies a great deal, based on context.
 We think that’s why traditional competency and behavioural models fall short of their aims.